150 Years of The Wheaton Record

 Scraps of Humor in the Archives: Stories from 160 Years of Wheaton College Pranks

 While many of the records in the College Archives relate to the work of the administration, staff, and faculty at Wheaton College, the collections also hold documents from generations of Wheaton students, including biographical files, personal scrapbooks, student group papers, oral history interviews and student publications.
-Through these records, the College Archives preserves students’ experiences and traditions – the serious and the lighthearted.
+Through these records, the College Archives preserves students’ experiences and traditions – both the serious and the lighthearted.
 One of the most enduring of these student traditions documented by the Archives is that of the college prank.

 In a 1931 prank, senior jackets were strung on a clothesline during chapel.
 (College Archive Photograph #B8772)